nlmixr2/rxode2/cran-comments.md

 Fixed as discussed below:

 - All authors of LAPACK are listed as contributors and the inst/COPYRIGHTS
+- Added Gilbert Stewart and Jim Bunch since they were the only authors missing in our DESCRIPTION file
-- NOTE we also added Jim Bunch who is not included in the R's (doc/COPYRIGHTS)
+- NOTE we also Jim Bunch who is not included in the R's (doc/COPYRIGHTS)

 ## M1 mac